garrandall/popular-music-data/tracks/all-bad-justin-bieber.md

 It's another, if it ain't one thing
 Instigators, like putting fire on propane
 The wrong thing, they be worrying about
-Ooh you know females and how they like to run they mouths
+Oh you know females and how they like to run they mouths

 Wanna be, wanna be just like talk like, you